-Do you know anybody – or have you heard of anybody – who has gotten banned from Amazon Associates?
+Do you know an Amazon affiliate – or have you heard of anybody – who has gotten banned from Amazon Associates Program?

-It’s not fun!
+Don’t get your amazon associates account terminated, it’s not fun!
 It’s never happened to me personally.
 But I’ve known a few people in my internet marketing circles over the years who it has happened to.
-And from what I hear – it’s not very easy to get re-instated on that same account.
+And from what I hear – it’s not very easy to get re-instated on that same Amazon Associates account.
 It’s better to just NEVER get banned in the first place.

 It can be a real hassle to try to read through the Amazon Associates Terms of Service and fully grasp it all.
 Here are links if you’re not familiar…